 - Sony.
 Currently dealing in consumer and industrial electronics (including laptops, phones, camcorders, cameras and radios), home entertainment, media production (including TV, Film and Music), electronic components, industrial chemicals, videogames (both games and consoles), batteries, toys, robots, banks, and life insurance.

-- Likewise, Mitsubishi, known in the US only as a car manufacturer, does everything in its homeland.
+- Likewise, Mitsubishi, known in the US mainly as a car manufacturer, does everything in its homeland and the rest of world.
 Just check the list of subdivisions on their Wikipedia entry for a quick-and-dirty rundown.
+Not to mention they are the largest suppliers for Japan Self Defense Force.

 - Like the two listed above: General Electric has a massive line of products ranging from lightbulbs to household appliances to railroad locomotives and jet aircraft engines.